joanllenas/ngx-date-fns/README.md

 <a name="tree-shaking" />

 ## Tree shaking date-fns

+> ⚠️ We recommend pinning your `date-fns` version to `2.16.1` until [this issue](https://github.com/date-fns/date-fns/issues/2207), which prevents tree shaking from working, is fixed.

 The library itself is optimized to be tree-shakable by just importing `DateFnsModule.forRoot()` or selectively import pipes by calling them from `ngx-date-fns` package itself, as those were exported following the [SCAM structure](https://indepth.dev/emulating-tree-shakable-components-using-single-component-angular-modules/#creating-a-scam-for-the-capitalize-pipe), for example: